wppqywq/compositional-modeling/README.md

 For the original documentation, see [`README_original.md`](./README_original.md).

-Update 2025-12-27: Notebook 5 and 6 chains use observation-only cultural transmission (no posterior inheritance) with adaptive prior and likelihood weighting.
+**Update 2025-12-27**: Notebook 5 and 6 chains use observation-only cultural transmission (no posterior inheritance) with adaptive prior and likelihood weighting.

 ---